pravin-ghorpade/PySpark-Projects/README.md

 # PySpark-Projects
-Big data and Machine Learning projects that I worked using PySpark.
+Big data and Machine Learning projects that I worked on using Spark, Apache Kafka, ElasticSearch.